saeedya/wh-iac-demo/README.md

 * NAT:  Sets up NAT Gateways in each availability zone to provide internet access for private subnets.
 * Route 53: Manages DNS records for the domain and routes traffic to CloudFront for efficient content distribution.

+### Notes
+* Cost Consideration: Be mindful of AWS costs associated with running a multi-region architecture with load balancers, CloudFront, RDS, NAT Gateways, and S3/DynamoDB for state management.
+* Teardown: To avoid ongoing charges, use terraform destroy to tear down resources after you’re done testing.

+### Conclusion
+This Terraform-based project provides a highly available, fault-tolerant, scalable, and secure 2-tier architecture on AWS.
+It leverages AWS services like CloudFront, Route 53, ALB, and Auto Scaling, along with Terraform's infrastructure as code approach to automate deployment.